-Detail fixed asset records at historical cost have not been maintained of such assets, purchased since July 1, 2003, and which are still in service for the governmental funds.
-The modified cash basis of accounting requires that these assets be capitalized, and the related depreciation be recorded, which would increase the assets and expenses of the activities.
+Detail fixed asset records at historical cost have not been maintained for capital assets purchased since July 1, 2003 and are still in service for the governmental funds.
+The modified cash basis of accounting requires that these assets be capitalized, and the related depreciation be recorded, which would increase the amounts of assets and expenses of the related activities.